GreedYLearner1146/WATT-EffNet-for-aerial-disaster-scene-classification/README.md

 7) Proceed to train the model.
 This is found under train.py.
 8) Finally, run the F1 metrics.py to output the F1 score, and the compute_flops.py to output the flops value.

+Please use the new weights file with "...weights.h5" as per the newly updated version requirement of keras.

 # Citation Information

 Please cite the following paper if you find it useful for your work: \